Uberspace/paternoster/README.md

 to make further changes, as the file is symlinked, not copied.

 ## Tests
-The functionality of this library can be tested using pytest:
-`py.test uberscript`.
-New tests should be added to the `uberscript/test`- directory.
+The functionality of this library can be tested using the `py.test`- command.
+New tests should be added to the `uberscript/test`-directory.